Guilherme-r-Carvalho/Twow-Macros/RetPaladinMacros.md

 #showtooltip
 /retarget
 /startattack
-/cast [nodebuff:"Judgement of the Crusader"] !Seal of the Crusader /cast [nocdgcd] Judgement
+/cast [nodebuff:"Judgement of the Crusader",nocooldown:Judgement] !Seal of the Crusader /cast [nocooldown] Judgement
-/cast [nocdgcd] !Seal of Command
+/cast [nocooldown, cooldown:Judgement] !Seal of Command /cast [nomybuff:"Seal of the Crusader"] !Seal of Command /cast Judgement
-/cast Judgement
 ```
 **Efficency variant (CrusaderEff)**